 }To ensure consistency and avoid parsing issues:

-terraform fmt will typically enforce this.HCL supports several data types for argument values and expressions.
-These can be broadly categorized into primitive and complex types.
-For a deeper dive into how these types are used in input variables and outputs, see our dedicated guide.
+terraform fmt will typically enforce this.HCL has several data types for argument values and expressions.
+They split into primitive and complex types.
+For more on how these types show up in input variables and outputs, see our dedicated guide.

 String: A sequence of Unicode characters representing text.